-Based on a review of the FEMA Flood Insurance Rate Maps for Village of Whitehall and Town of Whitehall, Washington County, NY, various portions of the proposed CHPE project Segment 3 - Package 1C work are located within the 100-year flood plain (see FEMA FIRM maps in Appendix D).
+Based on a review of the FEMA Flood Insurance Rate Maps for municipalities within the project area, various portions of the proposed CHPE project Segment 12 (Package 7B) work are located within the 100- year flood plain (see FEMA FIRM maps in Appendix D).
 Due to the linear nature of the proposed project, the sections of work located within the 100-year flood plain are located at the existing crossings with streams and waterbodies.
 Temporary soil disturbance at these locations will be minimized with trenching activities and directional drilling work.
 The disturbed areas will be stabilized as the cable installation work progresses along the alignment and will have no impact to the flood plains.
-No new impervious surfaces will be added, and no grading changes will be made, thus, the base flood elevations will not be impacted within the proposed project work area.

-6.0 Maintenance/Inspection Procedures
+6.0 MAINTENANCE/INSPECTION PROCEDURES